-The Policy and Procedure workgroup was developed from staff members throughout the agency to review policies, procedures and forms, review updates to policies, procedures and forms, and make recommendations before the policies and procedures are presented to the Program Quality Subcommittee of the Board of Directors.
+The Policy and Procedure Workgroup was developed from staff members throughout the agency to review policies, procedures and forms, review updates to policies, procedures and forms, and make recommendations before the policies and procedures are presented to the Program Quality Subcommittee of the Board of Directors.

-The Management and Operations Performance workgroup was created to review policies and procedures throughout the agency for compliance.
-The group is comprised of representatives from CQI, Legal Services, and Talent Management.
-The reports completed each year in for the annual Board meeting in June.
+The Management and Operations Performance Workgroup was created to review the implementation of policies and procedures throughout the agency for compliance.
+The group is comprised of representatives from CQI and Legal Services.
+The report is completed each year in preparation for the annual Board meeting in June.

 The Risk Management Committee meets to review items related to risk such as incidents, accidents, grievances, exit interviews and institutional abuse reports related to ChildNet's service providers.
-This committee is led by a ChildNet In-House counsel staff in collaboration with our insurance company.
-Information from this group is shared with other workgroups, including the Performance and Quality Improvement workgroup and Senior staff.
+This committee is led by a ChildNet In-House counsel staff in collaboration with ChildNet's insurance company.
+Information from this group is shared with other workgroups, including the Operations Meeting and Senior staff.